 The Extane could be used to travel in developed urban regions where traditional camping is normally impossible (with slide-out sections, use of an adjacent garden, etc.).
 If you can rent a parking space, why not make the most of it?
 The Extane could thus be used in traditional RV parks, but also in cities where it would be less prone to flip over when there is a lot of side wind gust.

-The Extane concept was developed in collaboration with Ashish Thulkar, an Industrial Designer from Bengalore, India.
+The Extane concept was developed in June 2016 by Charles Bombardier in collaboration with Ashish Thulkar, an Industrial Designer from Bengalore, India.
 Ashish graduated with a master’s degree in design from the Indian Institute of Science in 2014.
 Ashish currently works as a freelance vehicle designer.
 He also created the concept of the Venus cyclist friendly car and the Mozeca urban driverless motorcycle